 4 Adkins, Amy.
 “Only One in 10 People Possess the Talent to Manage.”
 Gallup.com.
 Gallup, Inc., 13 Apr.
 2015.
 Web.
 16 Sept.
 2015. <http://www.gallup.com/businessjournal/182378/one-people-possess-talent-manage.aspx>.

 5 Blodget, Henry.
 “8 Habits Of Highly Effective Google Managers.”
 Business Insider, Business Insider, Inc., 20 Mar.
 2011, www.businessinsider.com/8-habits-of-highly-effective-google-managers-2011-3.

 6 “HOW MANAGER DEVELOPMENT & TRAINING BENEFITS YOUR BUSINESS.”
 CSP, CSP, LLC , www.csp.com/manager-development-training-benefits.

 7 “Acronym Generator from Letters.”
 Acronymgenerator.net, Paul O’Donovan, www.acronymgenerator.net/.

 P.S.
 First contact?
 Welcome to the Agent In Engagement community.
 Explore and join fellow employee engagement operatives in targeting a known thief – alias: Disengagement.
 Together we can bring this thief to justice and make the world a better place for all companies and their employees.

 Other recent Agent in Engagement data/reports by Agent Gregory F Simpson:

-- Employee Engagement-Related Spotlight Articles of May 2017
+- Top Employee Engagement-Related Articles of January 2018